 - Section 8 – Lawfulness of processing: public interest

-SCHEDULE 1, (Special categories of Personal Data), Part 1 (Conditions relating to Employment, Health and Research etc),
+SCHEDULE 1, (Special categories of Personal Data), Part 1 (Conditions relating to Employment, Health and Research and so on),

 This condition is met if the processing is: